Lover, You Should've Come Over

 "Lover, You Should've Come Over" is a song by American singer-songwriter Jeff Buckley.
 It is the seventh track on his only studio album Grace, which was released on August 23, 1994, by Columbia Records.

 Music and lyrics

 Musically, "Lover, You Should've Come Over" is a folk-pop and soul ballad.
 The song has a length of 6:43, and is composed in 6/8 time and the key of D major.
 It moves at a tempo of 120 beats per minute, and Buckley's vocal range spans more than two octaves, from B_{3} to D_{6}.
 The song begins with a harmonium passage.
+The song also includes organ performed by Loris Holland.

 Inspired by the ending of the relationship between Buckley and Rebecca Moore, the lyrics concern the despondency of a young man growing older, finding that his actions represent a perspective he feels that he should have outgrown.
 Biographer and critic David Browne describes the lyrics as "confused and confusing" and the music as "a languid beauty".